Second Night Home with a New Stoma: A Painful Experience

 Aug 05, 2011 2:00 pm

-So, since my stoma is now from much closer to my stomach, its output is really really acidic.
+So, since my stoma is now much closer to my stomach, its output is really, really acidic.
 Like, REALLY acidic.

-I spent the night in agony trying to put sudocream on the skin around it that had been burnt so badly skin was peeling off.
-My dad's girlfriend (who works in a hospital and knows a lot about these things) happened to have anesthetic that goes on skin, we put on some of it and it burned even worse.
-It was meant to be totally numb afterwards but it didn't seem to do anything.
-Eventually I had to give up and just put on a new bag, my dad gave me some strong sleeping pills and my painkillers from the hospital.
-I wasn't able to turn on my side because then it would burn more, but eventually I got to sleep.
+I spent the night in agony trying to put Sudocream on the skin around it that had been burnt so badly skin was peeling off.
+My dad's girlfriend (who works in a hospital and knows a lot about these things) happened to have an anesthetic that goes on skin, we put on some of it and it burned even worse.
+It was meant to be totally numb afterward but it didn't seem to do anything.
+Eventually, I had to give up and just put on a new bag, my dad gave me some strong sleeping pills and my painkillers from the hospital.
+I wasn't able to turn on my side because then it would burn more, but eventually, I got to sleep.

 xx